The Interesting Job Interview Questions You Should Be Asking

 “Can you think of any reason why I could not be a fit for this position?” or if you’re concerned about being too direct “Before I leave, are there any more questions about my background or qualifications that I can answer or clarify for you to better assess my fit within your team/company?”

 By asking this, you can address any potential concerns or reservations that came from your interview or your resume.
 You also build trust when you are transparent about your skills and experience.

 Using nontraditional job interview questions will help accomplish your goal of standing out and being memorable to your interviewer.
-They are great questions to show the interviewer that you care about other aspects of your next career choice other than the just salary.
+They are great questions to show the interviewer that you care about other aspects of your next career choice other than just salary.
 Also, the answers you receive should help you to determine if this job and company will be a good fit for you.

 I hope you will put these interview questions to good use at your next job interview!